Skip to Main Content

 One area in which AI has been used is for generating content that is similar to other content, sometimes known as generative artificial intelligence or generative AI.
 This is often done using a branch of artificial intelligence known as machine learning, which focuses on getting computers to appear to learn how to do something, like recognise or generate certain kinds of content.
 Machine learning can be supervised, where it is given datasets and told to learn from them, or unsupervised, where the computer is given a goal and parameters and has to try and reach that goal without example data.

 AI generation tools are applications, usually web-based, which allow you to harness the power of this AI generation without needing to know how to create AI or machine learning apps yourself.
-These tools can do a range of things (you've probably seen some of them in action, especially text generation tools like ChatGPT or Microsoft Copilot), but also come with many caveats and restrictions.
+These tools can do a range of things (you've probably seen some of them in action, especially text generation tools like ChatGPT, Google Gemini or Microsoft Copilot), but also come with many caveats and restrictions.
 Typically, you give these tools some kind of prompt, maybe using text and/or images, and it 'generates' content in return.

 Asking Copilot to list 10 examples of ways you could teach generative AI